This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Conversely, early in the morning you can ventilate cool air from outside before it gets hot again outside.

 Use evaporative cooling: A popular trick is to additionally humidify the air to create evaporative cooling.
-You can find out more about so-called air coolers at this link.
+You can find out more about air coolers at this link.

 Fan vs. Air Conditioner: